Ever notice how good you feel—mentally—when you’re practicing yoga regularly?

 Yoga teacher and licensed psychotherapist Ashley Turner, who is launching a groundbreaking new Yoga Psychology 300-hour advanced yoga teacher training, says yoga is the key to psychological and emotional healing as well as resolving issues with self-confidence, relationships, family of origin issues, and more.

 “Yoga is a psychology—the whole practice helps us work with the nature of the mind, the nature of being a human, how emotions live in our bodies, how they affect our behavior and our minds,” says Turner, who reveals that yoga helped her recognize and cope with her own low self-esteem.
 “This course is reclaiming the deeper roots of the practice, not just asana—the mental and emotional benefits.”

 Below are 5 ways that yoga can benefit your mental health and well-being and even improve your relationships, according to Turner.

 5 Ways Yoga Benefits Your Mental Health

 5. It helps you deal with family of origin issues.
-Essentially that’s our karma -- we can’t give back our family, we’re born into it and that's what you get.
+Essentially that’s our karma—we can’t give back our family, we’re born into it.
 It’s about owning what I call sacred wounds (rather than blaming) and taking them on more mindfully.
-You’re the only one that can change -- the only thing you can do is control your actions and your behavior.
+You’re the only one that can change—the only thing you can do is control your actions and your behavior.
 Other people will inevitably be forced to show up in a different way you’re showing up in a different way.
-Think of the Warrior poses -- yoga helps you rise up and do your best.
+Think of the Warrior poses—yoga helps you rise up and do your best.